Anxiety and Family Constellations

 chronic self-protection

-Family Constellations explores how nervous system activation may sometimes remain connected to unresolved relational or family system dynamics.
+Family Constellations looks at how nervous system activation may sometimes remain connected to unresolved relational or family-system dynamics.

 Anxiety and Emotional Disconnection